mlswg/mls-protocol/draft-barnes-mls-protocol.md

 following primitives to be used in group key computations:

 * A hash function
-* A Diffie-Hellman group
+* A Diffie-Hellman finite-field group or elliptic curve

 The ciphersuite must also specify an algorithm `Derive-Key-Pair` that maps octet strings with the same length as the output of the hash function to key pairs for the Diffie-Hellman group.

 Public keys and Merkle tree nodes used in the protocol are opaque values in a format defined by the ciphersuite, using the following four types:

 ~~~~~
 uint16 CipherSuite;